Steak Kabob Marinade

 Instructions

-• Cut steak into large cubes (about 1-2 inch pieces) and add to large plastic bag or a nonreactive mixing bowl.
+• Cut the 1 pound top sirloin steak into large cubes (about 1-2 inch pieces) and add to large plastic bag or a nonreactive mixing bowl.

-• Pour marinade over steak, chill and marinate at least 30 minutes or up to overnight.
+• Pour the marinade over the beef and make sure it is all covered, chill and marinate at least 30 minutes or up to overnight.

-• Remove steak from bag and discard marinade.
+• Remove the beef from the bag and discard the remaining marinade.

-• Heat grill to medium-high heat and oil grates.
+• Heat the grill to medium-high heat and oil the grates.

-• Place kabobs onto hot grill and cook for 4-5 minutes per side or until desired degree of doneness.
+• Place the kabobs over direct heat on the hot grill and cook for 4-5 minutes per side or until desired degree of doneness.

-• Remove from grill and allow to rest for 5 minutes before serving.
+• Remove from the grill and allow to rest for 5 minutes before serving.

 • If you've tried this recipe, come back and let us know how it was in the comments or ratings!